The European market potential for avocados

 The European demand for avocados continues to grow.
 Higher volumes in the market will continue to drive up consumption, but production and supply volumes make the avocado market unpredictable.

-According to the Agricultural Outlook 2021-2030 report from the Organization for Economic Cooperation and Development (OECD) and the Food and Agriculture Organization of the United Nations (FAO), avocado is expected to become the second-most traded major tropical fruit by 2030, after bananas.
-It will overtake the export volume of both pineapples and mangoes.
-In Europe, avocados have already become the second most valuable imported fruit from developing countries, overtaking grapes.
-A growing global demand and major investments in production are at the base of this expansion.
+According to the OECD/FAO Agricultural Outlook 2021-2030, avocados are expected to become the second-most traded tropical fruit in the world by 2030, after bananas.
+They will overtake the export volume of both pineapples and mangoes.
+In Europe, avocados have already become the second-most valuable imported fruit.
+The avocado import from non-European countries of origin in 2024 was valued €3.5 billion, of which €2.8 billion came from developing countries.
+Continuous investments in global production combined with growing demand are contributing to further expansion of the market.

 Tips: